-From here they broadcast regional radio bulletins from 1957, and from 1959 the TV news bulletins which eventually became Look East.
-In the 1960s they also started to broadcast full radio programmes for the eastern counties.
-These covered the same area still served by Look East today, so weren't "local radio" in the sense we now know it.
+From here they broadcast regional radio programmes for East Anglia from February 1957, and from 1959 the TV news bulletins which eventually became Look East.
+The radio programmes covered the same area still served by Look East today, so weren't "local radio" in the sense we now know it.

 It was in April 1970 that the first daily radio news magazine, This is East Anglia, began.
 This was a half-hour show presented by former Radio Caroline DJ and Look East presenter Tom Edwards.

 In August 1974 this was succeeded by Roundabout East Anglia, a two-hour show presented by the first Blue Peter presenter, Christopher Trace, and overseen by editor Michael Chapman.
 Roundabout ran on BBC Radio 4's FM frequencies in place of the Today programme, while national Radio 4 continued on medium or long wave.